gitlabhq/gitlabhq/doc/ci/environments/protected_environments.md

 with different roles, it is very important that specific environments are "protected" to avoid unauthorized people to affect them.

-By default a protected environment does one simple thing: Ensures that only people with right privileges can deploy code to an environment, keeping it safe.
+By default a protected environment does one simple thing: it ensures that only people with right privileges can deploy code to an environment, keeping it safe.

 >**Note**:
 A GitLab admin is always allowed to use environments, even if they are protected.

-To protect an environment, and to update or unprotect an environment, you need to have at least [Maintainer permission][perm] level.
+To protect, update, or unprotect an environment, you need to have at least [Maintainer permission][perm] level.

 ## Configuring protected environments